 As deputy dean of the college, Elizabeth Colagiuri is closely involved in all matters relating to the design and content of the undergraduate curriculum.
-She advises and supports academic departments and programs in their efforts to create new offerings, including proposals for the 250th Anniversary Fund for Innovation in Undergraduate Education, and serves as secretary to the Faculty Committee on the Course of Study.
-Dean Colagiuri also directs the Program of Freshman Seminars and has oversight responsibility for the Princeton Writing Program, the McGraw Center for Teaching and Learning, the Office of Undergraduate Research, the Program in Teacher Preparation and the Community-Based Learning Initiative.
-She serves as the faculty athletics representative to the NCAA.
+She advises and supports academic departments and programs on academic policies and proposals, including proposals for the 250th Anniversary Fund for Innovation in Undergraduate Education.
+Committee assignments include: Committee on the Course of Study, Committee on Classrooms and Schedule, Council on Teaching and Learning, and Committee on Appointments and Advancements in the Lecturer Ranks (C9).

-She was commissioned through the Navy ROTC program and served on active duty for five years, including assignments as administrative assistant to the Navy Chief of Legislative Affairs and as assistant protocol officer to the Commander in Chief, U.S. Atlantic Fleet.
+She was commissioned through the Naval ROTC program and served on active duty for five years, including assignments as administrative assistant to the Navy Chief of Legislative Affairs and as assistant protocol officer to the Commander in Chief, U.S. Atlantic Fleet.
 She was a Rosenthal Fellow in the office of Senator Bob Graham (D-FL) and a term member of the Council on Foreign Relations.
 She received a B.A. in government from Cornell University and an M.P.A. from Princeton University.